aantron/ocaml.org/data/planet/kcsrk/pearls-of-algebraic-effects-and-handlers.md

 function returns <code class="language-plaintext highlighter-rouge">None</code> if the traversal is complete.
 Unlike an iterator, the generator hands over control of the traversal to the client of the library.</p>

-<p>Gabriel Scherer&rsquo;s insightful article on <a href="http://gallium.inria.fr/blog/generators-iterators-control-and-continuations/">generators, iterators, control and
+<p>Gabriel Scherer’s insightful article on <a href="http://gallium.inria.fr/blog/generators-iterators-control-and-continuations/">generators, iterators, control and
 continuations</a>
 nicely distinguish, motivate and provide implementation of different kinds of iterators and generators for binary trees.
 While the iterator implementation is